uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ### Strings

 A string is any sequence of characters.
 Literally anything you can type can be represented as a string.
 This is the default data type in excel, and is what data typically defaults to if there is any confusion about what the data is.
 Take the example of recording the dose of analgesia given for postoperative pain relief.
 If we write `180 mg`, excel will store this value as a string.
 It has no choice, since the “mg” adds data that cannot possibly be interpreted numerically.
-When dealing with data that is numerical in nature, it’s best practice to keep all units elsewhere and keep the data as an integer or decimal.
+When dealing with data that is numerical in nature, it's best practice to keep all units elsewhere and keep the data as an integer or decimal.

 ### Date/Time objects